What is seasoning?

 1. Wash new cauldron with hot, soapy water.
 (This is the only time any cast iron should ever be touched with soap.)
 Rinse and dry completely.

-2. Apply a thin coat of melted vegetable shortening (i.e. Crisco) to the entire surface (including lid if applicable) both inside and out.
+2. Apply a thin coat of cooking oil or melted vegetable shortening (i.e. Crisco) to the entire surface (including lid if applicable) both inside and out.

 3. Line the lower oven rack with aluminum foil (to catch any drippings) , and preheat oven to 350° F (180° C).